skyneticist/gpt-cv/README.md

     break
 elif key == ord("j") and not processing:

-    # update processing to True to indicate in-process for control flow
+    # Update the processing variable. to True.
+    # This is needed to make the threaded call to `request_vision` idempotent.
+    # Once the process has been initiated by a "j" keypress,
+    # additional keypresses are blocked from invoking another thread.
     processing = True

-    # update message to indicate API call in-process to user
+    # Update message to indicate API call in-process to user
     message = "Context request received..."

-    # call a new thread to handle `request_vision`
+    # Call a new thread to handle `request_vision`
     Thread(target=make_vision_request,
             args=(img, update_message)).start()